Alejogb1/job-board/blog-data/how-do-i-pin-a-horizontal-plane-to-a-specific-altitude-in-maplibre-gl-js.md

 id: "how-do-i-pin-a-horizontal-plane-to-a-specific-altitude-in-maplibre-gl-js"
 ---

-Alright, let's tackle this.
-You're looking to lock a horizontal plane within your MapLibre GL JS map to a specific altitude, essentially creating a consistent visual reference point as you navigate the 3d space.
+Alright,  You're looking to lock a horizontal plane within your MapLibre GL JS map to a specific altitude, essentially creating a consistent visual reference point as you navigate the 3d space.
 I've certainly encountered this scenario a few times, most memorably when working on a flight simulation interface a while back.
 It’s a surprisingly common requirement when you need a stable reference, regardless of camera perspective.

 The challenge here isn’t a built-in feature, per se.
 MapLibre GL JS deals primarily with layers and map elements tied to geographical coordinates; pinning to a specific *altitude* requires a bit of crafty manipulation.
 We're going to leverage the map’s camera properties and the transformation capabilities of custom layers to achieve this.
 The core concept is to generate a plane at the desired altitude and then dynamically adjust its position each frame so that it appears anchored despite camera movement.